mycpuorg/mycpuorg.github.io/_posts/2020-01-14-writing-bpf-c++.md

 ``get_hash_table()`` API.
 Note that the arg passed to this API contains the string literal which were the names of the hash tables in our BPF program which was attached earlier.
 Now we iterate through the hash tables and calculate the Branch Hit Ratio and Branch Miss Ratio from the given counters.
+Refer to [this post](http://www.mycpu.org/complicate-but-readable/) for a better understanding of the iteration.

 The complete code can be downloaded from [here](/images/BranchPrediction.cc)